Rates relief options

 The Rates Rebate Scheme helps low-income homeowners by providing a subsidy to help cover the cost of rates.
-The maximum subsidy is currently $610 and the income threshold is $24,440.
+The maximum subsidy is $655 and the income threshold is $26,150.

-Even if a ratepayer’s income exceeds the threshold, they could still qualify depending on the rates amount and the number of dependents they have.
+Even if a ratepayer’s income exceeds the threshold, they could still qualify depending on the rates amount and how many dependents they have.
 There’s an additional income allowance of $500 per dependent.

-The Department of Internal Affairs’ website has information on the scheme and a rebate calculator.
-Homeowners can apply for the 2015/2016 rating rebate up until 30 June 2016.
+The Department of Internal Affairs website has a rebate calculator.
+Homeowners can apply for the 2020/21 rating rebate up until 30 June 2021.

-The other option is rates postponement, which lets a ratepayer stop paying rates.
+The other option is rates postponement, which lets you stop paying rates.
 The council gets the accrued amount owed from the ratepayer’s estate or, if they move or sell, when they leave their home.

 There are two types of rates postponement.

 Financial hardship postponement requires an applicant to show the council they’d have insufficient funds, after the payment of rates, for normal health care, day-to-day living expenses and home maintenance.
-There may be a requirement to pay some of the rates for that year and set up a system of regular payments of future rates.
+There may be a requirement to pay some of the rates for that year and set-up a system of regular payments for future rates.

-The property must be insured and the ratepayer may have to provide evidence of this each year.
-If there’s still a mortgage on the property the mortgage provider has to be advised and agree to a notification on the property title.
+The property must be insured and the ratepayer may have to provide evidence of this annually.
+If there’s still a mortgage on the property, the mortgage provider has to be advised and agree to a notification on the property title.
 There may also be a requirement to have owned the property for a minimum number of years or have a certain level of equity.

 Not all councils offer rates postponement and those that do may not offer both types.
 Check with your council to see what it offers.